Use chroot with vsftpd to connect to FTPS with multiple users

 ssl_enable=YES ssl_sslv2=NO ssl_sslv3=NO ssl_tlsv1=NO ssl_tlsv1_1=YES ssl_tlsv1_2=YES ssl_ciphers=ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-AES256-CCM:ECDHE-ECDSA-AES25 6-CCM8:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES12 8-GCM-SHA256:ECDHE-ECDSA-AES128-CCM:ECDHE-ECDSA-AES128-CCM8:DHE-RSA-AES256-GCM-SHA384:DHE-RSA-AES256-CCM:DHE-R SA-AES256-CCM8:DHE-RSA-CHACHA20-POLY1305:DHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES128-CCM:DHE-RSA-AES128-CCM8:!EXP force_local_data_ssl=YES force_local_logins_ssl=YES rsa_cert_file=/etc/pki/tls/certs/vsftpd.pem rsa_private_key_file=/etc/pki/tls/private/vsftpd.key

-Because of the POODLE issue, set TLS to YES and enable TLS 1.1 or higher.
+Due to the POODLE issue, only TLS should be set to YES, and TLS 1.1 or higher should be enabled.

-Add various cipher settings and force encrypted communication with "force_local_...".
+Add various cipher settings and force encrypted communication for the connection with "force_local_...".

-Specify the path to the certificate and private key to use at the bottom.
+Specify the paths to the certificate and private key to be used at the bottom.

 use_localtime=YES